 - (1 600m ascent, 62% single-track, 7/10 technical score).

 - For riders looking to build technical skills and fitness.

 - (594m ascent, 44% single-track, 4/10 technical score).

 - A great introduction to our trails for fitness and skill.

 - the 12km MTB Challenge: is for the kiddies,

 - Complete with a pump track and introductory single-track.

 Ride for a GREAT CAUSE!
-This event is organised by The Piket-Bo-Berg Residents Association, the local NPO.
-All the funds raised through this event are invested in skills development and education, creating a better future for all in our community.
+This event is organised by the local NPO - The Piket-Bo-Berg Residents Association.
+All the funds raised through this event will enable investment in skills development and education, creating a better future for all in our community.

-We look forward to sharing our small-town hospitality with you, while you enjoy some of the best trails on offer.
+We are looking forward to sharing our small-town hospitality with you, while you enjoy some of the best trails South Africa has to offer.

 SUBSTITUTIONS & ROUTE CHANGES: